Ways to Annoy Your Project Stakeholders

 Wasting Their Time

-Meetings!
-We all love them, don’t we?
-They should be efficient, well-managed and a great use of everyone’s time.
+Meetings should be efficient, well-managed and a great use of everyone’s time.
 But that isn’t always the case.
 Many times stakeholders complain that they have wasted their time in meetings.
 There hasn’t been an agenda, or the decision they expected to be made wasn’t made because the wrong people were in the room.

 You also have other opportunities to waste their time – it’s not just meetings.
 Don’t clutter their inbox by putting them in a copy of emails when they don’t need to be.
 Instead, stakeholders on projects have another job to do as well, so they need to use their time wisely.
 Make sure that your meetings have an agenda.
 Plan them, invite the right people and make sure that you follow up afterward.